 Prospect No. 3 is one of four hydroelectric developments operated by PacifiCorp in the Rogue River basin.
 The other three developments, Prospect Nos.
 1, 2, and 4 are operated under FERC License No. 2630 and are not subjects of this application.
-Each of the four developments diverts water from a separate tributary to the Rogue River (Figure 2.1-1).
-Prospect No. 3 diverts water from the South Fork to the Middle Fork Rogue River (Figure 2.1-2).
-Prospect No. 3 project boundary occupies 38.1 acres within the Rogue River-Siskiyou National Forest.
+Each of the four developments diverts water from a separate tributary to the Rogue River.
+Prospect No. 3 diverts water from the South Fork to the Middle Fork Rogue River.
+The project boundary includes land within the Rogue River-Siskiyou National Forest.

 |Project Name||Prospect No. 3|

 Extended to June 30, 2020

 |Location||Located at river mile 10.5 on the South Fork of the Rogue River, Oregon.|

 Prospect No. 3 is a run-of-river project which received a new 40-year FERC license on September 27, 2019.
 With the new license minimum flows were increased from 10 cfs to 30 cfs from March through October, and 20 cfs from November through February (or inflow if less) and new ramping rates of 0.2 ft/hour were imposed.
 Additional protection, mitigation, and enhancements measures are being implemented under the new license.